muzzley/alljoyn-muzzley-gateway-connector/README.md

      "Compress":"1"
     }

 Save and close the file.
-Now copy that file to /etc/xmppconn/xmppconn.conf as follows:
+Now copy that file to /etc/muzzleyconn/muzzleyconn.conf as follows:

-    sudo cp /etc/xmppconn/xmppconn_factory.conf /etc/xmppconn/xmppconn.conf
+    sudo cp /etc/muzzleyconn/muzzleyconn_factory.conf /etc/muzzleyconn/muzzleyconn.conf

-You are now ready to connect the xmppconn service with the mobile app.
+You are now ready to connect the muzzleyconn service with the mobile app.

-Start the XMPP connector by typing *sudo xmppconn* to see if the file is valid.
-If the file isn't valid, the terminal will tell you that the xmppconn.conf file is not valid.
+Start the MQTT connector by typing *sudo muzzleyconn* to see if the file is valid.
+If the file isn't valid, the terminal will tell you that the muzzlwyconn.conf file is not valid.
 If it is running without error you can stop it by pressing Ctrl+C.

 ### Running as an AllJoyn Gateway Connector application

-The previous section described how to run xmppconn as a service via the Linux command line.
+The previous section described how to run muzzleyconn as a service via the Linux command line.
 You can also run it as a Gateway Connector phone app.
 The functionality should be the same in both cases.

 #### Installation

-You need to create a directory structure for the xmppconn app:
+You need to create a directory structure for the muzzleyconn app:

-    sudo mkdir -p /opt/alljoyn/apps/xmppconn/acls
+    sudo mkdir -p /opt/alljoyn/apps/muzzleyconn/acls
-    sudo mkdir -p /opt/alljoyn/apps/xmppconn/bin
+    sudo mkdir -p /opt/alljoyn/apps/muzzleyconn/bin
-    sudo mkdir -p /opt/alljoyn/apps/xmppconn/lib
+    sudo mkdir -p /opt/alljoyn/apps/muzzleyconn/lib
-    sudo mkdir -p /opt/alljoyn/apps/xmppconn/store
+    sudo mkdir -p /opt/alljoyn/apps/muzzleyconn/store
-    sudo mkdir -p /opt/alljoyn/apps/xmppconn/etc
+    sudo mkdir -p /opt/alljoyn/apps/muzzleyconn/etc

-Under Gateway Connector, the xmppconn process will be run as "xmppconn" user.
+Under Gateway Connector, the muzzleyconn process will be run as "muzzleyconn" user.
 It needs to be able to write to the "etc" subdirectory.
 Since we created the directory structure above as root (sudo), change the owner and the group of that directory:

-     sudo chown -R xmppconn /opt/alljoyn/apps/xmppconn
+     sudo chown -R muzzleyconn /opt/alljoyn/apps/muzzleyconn
-     sudo chgrp -R xmppconn /opt/alljoyn/apps/xmppconn
+     sudo chgrp -R muzzleyconn /opt/alljoyn/apps/muzzleyconn

-Note that in the previous section, we ran the command "make NO\_AJ\_GATEWAY=1" in the $ROOTPATH/xmppconn directory.
-The NO\_AJ\_GATEWAY flag means that we are building the "standalone" version of XMPP Connector.
+Note that in the previous section, we ran the command "make NO\_AJ\_GATEWAY=1" in the $ROOTPATH/muzzleyconn directory.
+The NO\_AJ\_GATEWAY flag means that we are building the "standalone" version of MQTT Connector.
 This time, we will build it without that flag:

-    cd $ROOTPATH/xmppconn
+    cd $ROOTPATH/muzzleyconn
     make

-Copy the resulting executable, to the "bin" subdirectory of xmppconn app:
+Copy the resulting executable, to the "bin" subdirectory of muzzleyconn app:

-    sudo cp $ROOTPATH/xmppconn/build/xmppconn /opt/alljoyn/apps/xmppconn/bin
+    sudo cp $ROOTPATH/muzzleyconn/build/muzzleyconn /opt/alljoyn/apps/muzzleyconn/bin

-Copy the Manifest file to the top-level xmppconn app directory:
+Copy the Manifest file to the top-level muzzleyconn app directory:

-    sudo cp $ROOTPATH/xmppconn/Manifest.xml /opt/alljoyn/apps/xmppconn
+    sudo cp $ROOTPATH/muzzleyconn/Manifest.xml /opt/alljoyn/apps/muzzleyconn

-The Manifest file has to be modified to allow the xmppconn process to be run as "xmppconn" user.
+The Manifest file has to be modified to allow the muzzleyconn process to be run as "muzzleyconn" user.
 Add the following line after the <env_variables> line:

-    <variable name="HOME">/home/xmppconn</variable>
+    <variable name="HOME">/home/muzzleyconn</variable>

-Just like the standalone xmppconn, the Gateway Connector app needs a configuration file.
+Just like the standalone muzzleyconn, the Gateway Connector app needs a configuration file.
 Its format is the same as previously described, but you will need to place it in a different location.
-Copy your xmppconn_factory.conf file from the previous section to:
+Copy your muzzleyconn_factory.conf file from the previous section to:

-    /opt/alljoyn/apps/xmppconn/etc/xmppconn_factory.conf
+    /opt/alljoyn/apps/muzzleyconn/etc/muzzleyconn_factory.conf

 Note that the "store" and "acls" subdirectories will remain empty for now.
-You are now ready to execute xmppconn as a Gateway Connector app.
+You are now ready to execute muzzleyconn as a Gateway Connector app.

 #### Running the Gateway Connector